mexican-wolf-trance/project2/README.md

 Firstly, be sure to replace 'jpl' with 'mongo' when typing in the route

-Secondly, since we can manipulte the data on our own serve, there are some addition functions
+Secondly, since we can manipulte the data on our own server, there are some addition functions

 For instance!
 Now you can add a post to a specific usernames account!
 Just type in

-### /mongo/addPost/(username) along with a title and a body in body of the put like so:
+### /mongo/addPost/(username) along with a title and a body in body of the input like so:

 ```
 {